SEAT Ibiza: Third generation (Typ 6L; 2002)

 The Ibiza Mk3 (Typ 6L) was the second Ibiza generation to be fully produced under Volkswagen Group ownership.
 Built on the same PQ24 platform as the Volkswagen Polo Mk4 (Typ 9N), it was styled by the Italian designer Walter de Silva to have a sporty, performance image.
 The model lineup included two hot hatch variants, the Ibiza FR and Cupra, which compensated for the lack of Polo hot hatch variants (the Polo GTI wasn't launched until 2006).

 Its production was initially focused in SEAT's main plant in Martorell, Spain, however in September 2002 a decision was taken by the Volkswagen Group that a part of the production (up to 50,000 units annually) would be transferred to Volkswagen's plant in Bratislava, Slovakia.

 Apart from the more aggressive styling, it was larger than the previous two generations, with room for five adults, and a spacious (if rather short) boot.
 The standard trim level on this model was noticeably higher than previous models.
 This was regarded by some magazines to be the best supermini, with What Car? magazine calling it "Car of the Year" in 2003, and their "Supermini of the Year" for three years in a row.

 The SEAT Ibiza Mk3 was also used for several purposes, from police cars to rally cars.

 The Ibiza Mk3 pre-facelift model was available with the Award, S, SX, Stylance, Reference, Signo, Stella, Sport, FR, and Cupra R trim levels.

 The facelifted third generation Ibiza was made from 2006 to 2008.
 In 2006, slight cosmetic changes were made to both the interior and exterior, but otherwise the model was very similar to the original Mk3.
 New trim levels were introduced in 2006 as well: Reference, Stylance, Freerider, Sportrider, Sport, DAB Sport (2006 limited edition), Formula Sport (2007 limited edition), FR, and Cupra, as well as engines with increased power (1.2-litre 12v and 1.4-litre 16v) and a new 1.4-litre TDI diesel version.
 The FR and Cupra R TDI versions used a 1.9-litre Pumpe-Düse diesel engine with 130 PS and 160 PS respectively.
 The top petrol versions used a 1.8-litre 20v turbo engine with 150 PS for the FR model and 180 PS for the Cupra R model.
 The Ibiza Cupra R TDI and Cupra R 1.8T versions were the top models of the brand, hot hatches designed to compete with rivals in the front-wheel-drive hot hatch segment.
-There were also two special editions of the Ibiza Cupra R. The first one was called Nürburgring Edition (2006–2007), distinguished by black painted side mirrors and a "Nürburgring" inscription on the door panels.
-The second was the Last Edition (2008 only) with a new interior logo on the front seats and the gear knob.